-The goal of the capstone project is to apply theoretical knowledge gained during the time at Data Science program into a realistic project that involves real datasets.
-During the project, students are heavily involved in the process of finding areal-world data science problems and solving it.
-The capstone project begins from collecting data and processing it in order to implement the appropriate analytic methods that they learned in the program to the real-world problems.
-In this process, problem statements and definitions play a major role in the capstone and the datasets can be collected from industry, government, non-governmental organizations (NGOs), or academic research.
+The goal of the capstone project is to apply theoretical knowledge gained during the time spent at the Data Science program into a realistic project involving real datasets.
+During the project, students are heavily involved in the process of finding real-world data science problems and solving them.
+The capstone project begins with collecting and processing data in order to implement the appropriate analytic methods to the real-world problems.
+Throughout this process, problem statements and definitions play a major role in the capstone and the datasets can be collected from industry, government, non-governmental organizations (NGOs), or academic research.

 Learn more about some of the recent capstone projects completed by students from Data Science Program.

 Formula One has recently stepped into the worldwide spotlight due to the new hit Netflix series “Drive to Survive”.
 The increased popularity of the sport has shown record viewership, especially for the United States which will have a total of three Formula One Grand Prix in the upcoming 2023 season.
 This capstone aims to create a machine learning model to predict race outcomes by evaluating data from, but not limited to, races, lap times, and telemetry sensors.
 Being a Formula One fan for the past five years, this project will aim to combine my limited subject matter expertise of the sport, as well as the technical skills learned in the Data Science graduate degree program at the George Washington University.